rehierl/node-tree-outliner/algorithm-about.md

 seq-4 := [body, A, h1:B, C, h1:D, E, /body]
 ```

-* A token of the form `name/` may be used to represent the subsequence
+* A token of the form `name/` may be used to represent subsequences of the form
   `name, /name` (i.e. nothing in between).
-* The final slash character `/` may be dropped, if it is clear that an un-slashed
+* The final slash character `/` may be dropped, if it is clear that a token with
-  token (i.e. `name` instead of `name/`) represents an enter *and* an exit event.
+  no final slash character (i.e. `name` instead of `name/`) represents an enter
+  *and* an exit event.
 * Subsequences like `h1, B, /h1` may be merged into a single token `h1:B` if the
-  inner nodes are not important in a given situation.
+  inner nodes represented by token `B` are not important in a given context.

 In general, tokens of the form `name:A` can be seen to represent all events
-related to processing a container element that only contains non-substantial
+related to processing a container element that only contains unimportant inner
-inner content.
+content.

 ```
 seq-4 := [body, A, h1:B, C, h1:D, E, /body]